Cargill/splinter/cli/man/splinter-circuit-template-list.1.md

 EXAMPLES
 ========
-The following example lists the circuit templates on a system that has only the `scabbard` template, which is available by default (packaged with the Splinter CLI).
+The following example lists the circuit templates on a system that has only the `scabbard` template, which is available by default (packaged with the Splinter CLI) in the circuit template directory, `/usr/share/splinter/circuit-templates`.

 ```
 $ splinter circuit template list